kukuu/integration/cybersecurity.md

 i.
 Regularly update software and applications to patch vulnerabilities.

 ii.
-Implement strong authentication mechanisms (password policies,SSO,  multi-factor authentication).
+Implement strong authentication mechanisms (password policies,SSO, OAuth, JWT, multi-factor authentication).

 iii.
 Use encryption to protect data at rest and in transit.